-Adam Adcock is a Washington, D.C., litigation attorney focused on real estate disputes, including, but not limited to, force majeure, eminent domain, commercial landlord tenant, contract interpretation issues and investigations.
+Adam Adcock is a Washington, D.C., litigation attorney focused on contract and real estate disputes, including, but not limited to, force majeure, eminent domain, commercial landlord tenant, contract interpretation issues and investigations.

-Prior to joining Holland & Knight, Mr. Adcock developed research methods for nuanced legal issues that can play a critical role in the resolution of a dispute.
-He has assisted with appealing the exclusion of causation experts under the Daubert standard in the U.S. Court of Appeals for the Fourth Circuit, conducted extensive research into the Federal Communication Commission's (FCC) statutory authority regarding net neutrality and assisted with a major corporation's successful contest to a debtholder's claim for a declaration of an event of default at a 10-day bench trial.
+Prior to joining Holland & Knight, Mr. Adcock assisted with appealing the exclusion of causation experts under the Daubert standard in the U.S. Court of Appeals for the Fourth Circuit.
+He also assisted with a major corporation's successful contest to a debtholder's claim for a declaration of an event of default during a 10-day bench trial.

 During law school, Mr. Adcock served as an articles editor for the American University Law Review.
 Prior to law school, he gained years of experience by assisting attorneys working on complex trial and appellate litigation at a Washington, D.C., law firm.

 - American University, Washington College of Law, J.D., cum laude

 - James Madison University, Paralegal Certificate

 - American University Law Review, Junior Staffer, 2017-2018; Articles Editor, 2018-2019

 - Washington College of Law Student Bar Association Judiciary, Chief Justice, 2017-2019

 - Holland & Knight Pro Bono All-Star, 2020

 - Dean's List Scholarship, Washington College of Law